 Overview

-MRR (Monthly Recurring Revenue) and ARR (Annual Recurring Revenue) describe the same underlying subscription revenue at two different time scales — MRR measured monthly, ARR annualised as MRR × 12.
-Both numbers matter, but they answer different questions and are used by different audiences for different decisions.
+MRR (Monthly Recurring Revenue) and ARR (Annual Recurring Revenue) describe the same underlying subscription revenue at two different time scales: MRR measured monthly, ARR annualized as MRR × 12.
+Both numbers matter, but they answer different questions for different audiences.
 This comparison breaks down when to report which, how each interacts with churn and growth, and which one drives valuation.

 Side-by-Side Comparison